 Carol @studiobotanica says

-I am so excited to hear this and will go over to read Raine’s article as well.
+I am so excited to hear this.
 I love fish and all seafood, in fact.
 Have been attempting to balance wild fresh water with wild ocean fish.. not too much.. just enough.. etc.

 Can we also help the mercury ‘movement’ by supplementing with selenium?